laravel/docs/mix.md

 The `copy` method may be used to copy files and directories to new locations.
 This can be useful when a particular asset within your `node_modules` directory needs to be relocated to your `public` folder.

     mix.copy('node_modules/foo/bar.css', 'public/css/bar.css');

+By default, copying a directory will flatten the copied files - including all files but placing them in the root of the target directory without keeping the folder structure.
+If you wish to keep the exact folder stucture, you have to set the third parameter to `true`.

+    mix.copy('node_modules/foo/bar/', 'public/css/', true);

 <a name="versioning-and-cache-busting"></a>
 ## Versioning / Cache Busting